Find answers to your most common questions.

 The KSF—maybe with your help, if you are an Internet engineer sort—will publish technical standards for encyclopedia articles and their metadata, according to which they may be freely shared in a decentralized, neutral, and uncensored fashion.
 The standards should also permit rating by the general public.

-We will also be running a seminar and forum (free, donation encouraged, registration required) in 2021 for discussion and development of such standards (i.e. any registered member may post an article).
+We also hosted a seminar and forum (free, donation encouraged, registration required) in 2021 for discussion and development of such standards (i.e. any registered member may post an article).
 We may start various other initiatives directly in line with these goals, such as supporting open source software development.
 Such software projects would not aim to develop encyclopedias or even encyclopedia readers, but to develop the technical infrastructure.
 See our Gitlab repos.
 You could ask on Slack for access.